Vaccines for Adults with Chronic Diseases

 The CDC recommends people with heart disease get:

-- COVID-19 Vaccine – Get a COVID-19 vaccine as soon as possible.
-People with heart disease are at higher risk of serious COVID-19 illness, hospitalization and even death.
-Find the COVID-19 vaccine information for your state.
-Find answers to your questions about COVID-19 and COVID vaccines.
+• COVID-19 Vaccine – Get a COVID-19 vaccine as soon as possible.
+People with heart disease are at higher risk of serious COVID-19 illness, hospitalization, and even death.
+To be up to date, the CDC recommends everyone 6 months and older get a 20242025 COVID-19 vaccine.
+If you are an adult who is 65 or older, or are moderately or severely immunocompromised, you should get a second updated COVID-19 vaccine, 6 months after your first.
+Additional doses may be recommended by your doctor.
+Find answers to your questions about COVID-19 and COVID-19 vaccines.

 Learn More